-- From 5–9th June 2017, coinciding with World Oceans Day on the 8th, there will be a high-level UN gathering in New York, known as ‘The Ocean Conference” hosted by the governments of Fiji and Sweden, to talk about how to support further the implementation of Ocean SDG 14 and agree a “Call to Action”.
+- In June 2017, a high-level UN gathering in New York, known as ‘The Ocean Conference’ was hosted by the governments of Fiji and Sweden, to talk about how to support further the implementation of Ocean SDG14 and they agreed to a “Call for Action”.

-- Real commitments need to be made that include the financing and resources to deliver the targets, as well as regular accountability moments that show that we are walking the walk and acting on our commitments.
+- In 2021 real commitments need to be made that include the financing and resources to deliver on the targets missed in 2020 and those coming up in 2025 and 2030, as well as regular accountability moments that show that we are walking the walk and acting on our commitments.

-- We need to be ambitious and safeguard food security, people’s livelihoods and marine life by strongly protecting at least 30% of the Ocean by 2030, and ensuring the remaining 70% is sustainably managed.
+- We need to be ambitious and safeguard food security, people’s livelihoods and marine life, and build resilience to climate change by strongly protecting at least 30% of the Ocean by 2030, and ensuring the remaining 70% is sustainably managed.

 - We need to end perverse subsidies that enable illegal fishing and overfishing and secure sustainable access for coastal and indigenous communities dependent on the Ocean for their food security and livelihoods.

-- We need to achieve 100% renewable energy by 2050 at the very latest, and bring legal protection to high seas biodiversity through a new UN Treaty.
+- We need to achieve net zero emissions and 100% renewable energy by 2050 at the very latest, and bring legal protection to High Seas biodiversity through a new UN Treaty that will hopefully be finalized in 2021.
 We don’t need to debate what needs to happen anymore – we just need to get on and do it!